SAP-archive/teched2021-DEV261/exercises/ex1/README.md

 ![Credentials](/exercises/ex1/images/01_01_001.png)

 Replace the value of `cluster domain` with the Kyma cluster domain url.
+This can be found on the main Kyma dashboard screen listed as `API Server Address` and shown as `https://api.{cluster domain}`

 ```yaml
     \"clientId\": \"{clientid}\",